MaxThroughput/wave_blender/README.md

 ﻿# wave_blender

-**wave_blender** is a tool for importing, blending, and exporting `.wav` files into 16-bit PCM files, optimized for use with UDO synthesizers and any other hardware or software that supports 4096-sample waveforms.
+**wave_blender** is a tool for importing, blending, and exporting `.wav` files into 16-bit PCM files, optimized for use with UDO synthesizers and any other hardware or software that supports 256 sample waveforms.

 ## Features